lamastex/scalable-data-science/db/week4/06_MLIntro/011_IntroToML.md

 * Probability,
 in the future.

-Such a could be an expanded version of the following notes built on the classic works of [Luc Devroye](http://luc.devroye.org/) and the L1-School of Statistical Learning:
+Such a course could be an expanded version of the following notes built on the classic works of [Luc Devroye](http://luc.devroye.org/) and the L1-School of Statistical Learning:
   * Short course on Non-parametric Density Estimation at Centre for Mathematics and its Applications, Ecole Polytechnique, Palaiseau, France
      * [http://www.math.canterbury.ac.nz/~r.sainudiin/courses/Short_Courses/EcolePolytechnique_MDE_2013.pdf](http://www.math.canterbury.ac.nz/~r.sainudiin/courses/Short_Courses/EcolePolytechnique_MDE_2013.pdf)